hayden-donnelly/williams-project/README.md

 William's Project is a Binding of Issac styled game created in 72 hours for Ludem Dare 44.

-Use the makefile to compile - you'll need sdl2 and sdl2_image.

 ## Dependencies

 * SDL2